Monk Fast (36-Hour Fast) : Benefits, Side Effects, and Steps to follow

 According to a study, over 12–24 weeks of whole-day fasting reduced the body weight of participants by up to 9% and led to a significant decrease in body fat which saves you from heart disease.

-Being a type of intermittent fasting, the monk fast brings benefits like increased calorie burning.
+Being a type of intermittent fasting, the monk fasting brings benefits like increased calorie burning.
 Now because you don’t load up on carbs – the usual fuel for the body, it starts burning your fat for fuel.

 Also, since you load up on water or caffeinated black tea without sugar, you help your body flush out the toxins and fat it helps break down, as well.
 Thus, helping with losing excessive weight.

 You must know that monks, spiritual leaders, and almost all religions abide by the power of fasting.
 These are also the people who tend to be very mindful in the eyes of the world.

 Being mindful has tons of benefits.
 You become more productive.
 It reduces your stress and anxiety and helps you be more content with life.